VilShiro/MCBJava/README.md

 | doubleDispatch   | boolean | when disabled - updates come only to annotated functions, when enabled - to annotated functions and overridden ones                                                                                                          |
 | staticBuild      | boolean | does not create an instance of the configuration class within itself, the value is ignored if the `@BotConfiguration` annotation is on a class that is a descendant of the Bot class, only static functions will be executed |

-### @Feedback annotation
+#### @Feedback annotation

-Create a function that returns a value of type `void` with any access and a static modifier, add the [`@Feedback`](src/main/java/org/fbs/mcb/annotation/Feedback.java) annotation, add any set of parameters available for this function.
+Create any function, add the annotation [`@Feedback`](src/main/java/org/fbs/mcb/annotation/Feedback.java), add any set of parameters available for this function
+In the annotation, specify a string indicating the type of updates that it can process

 ```java
 @BotConfiguration(botToken = "your token")